gregraka/gregraka.github.io/index.md

 This Quickstart is designed to get you up and running ownCloud with as few steps as possible.

-**Therefore, this document describes installing and configuring an ownCloud server on a Linux system for small workgroups and departments that use Windows clients.
+**This document describes installing and configuring an ownCloud server on a Linux system for small workgroups and departments that use Windows clients.
 If your site does not fit this scenario, see the [ownCloud Server Administration Manual](https://doc.owncloud.org/server/10.0/admin_manual/contents.html).**